 Her mother was standing at the sink; she went over and stood at her side, a moment of silent unity passed before she said, ‘Mum . . .
 I’m really sorry.’

-Hannah Jones, in that split second, closed her eyes with relief and thanked God at the same time, but she maintained her composure, prevented herself from showing her weak and unconditional love that she had of late found so unbearable to live with.
+In that split second, Hannah Jones closed her eyes with relief and thanked God at the same time, but she maintained her composure, prevented herself from showing her weak and unconditional love that she had of late found so unbearable to live with.

 ‘Mum— please.
 I don’t understand what’s happened to me; I can’t do this on my own.
 Please— Mu—mum.’